OndrejMarvan/OBS_DataScience/Autumn 2024/2400-DS1ST Statistics and Exploratory Data Analysis/Notes.md

 One sample test: When to use each test? (graph of the professor in photos on personal phone)
 - Visualise via Napkin.ai

+Remember: Mean and Median are same in the symmetric distribution